Mario-M007/flutter_todo_app/README.md

 # flutter_todo_app

-Head to the main.dart file and run it to launch the application
+Head to the lib folder and run the main.dart file to launch the application

 ## Getting Started